 - Find out about leisure facilities run by Your Trust

-Walking is a fantastic way to improve overall health.
+Walk, cycle and scoot more to improve overall health, especially using the back streets away from polluting traffic.
 Just 30 minutes every day can increase cardiovascular fitness, strengthen bones, reduce excess body fat, and boost muscle power and endurance.

 - Walking for health